Playtime in Africa Initiative

 A core aspect of the Playtime in Africa initiative is the formation of an international network of like-minded partners, supporters and volunteers.

 We are especially interested in partnerships in the areas of landscape architecture, natural playground design and management, and environmental engineering.

 - Ideas and skills

-Architecture, planning, engineering, horticulture, construction, media and marketing
+Architecture, landscaping, outdoor play specialization, planning, engineering, graphic design, horticulture, construction, arts and artisanship, outdoor light and sound specialization, media and marketing

 - Equipment and labor

-Tools, workwear, plants and materials – and people to work with them!
+Tools, equipment, plants and materials – and people to work with them!